quasar-finance/quasar/smart-contracts/contracts/merkle-incentives/README.md

 during the claim, the contract will automatically sort the tokens and strip commas/whitespace, so no additional work is required on the client side in order to claim, as long as they have the proper proof generated.

+## Updating merkle root
+The merkle root of the contract is updated by the incentives admin.
+This admin is an address set at instantiation and can be updated by the contract admin.

 ## Test

 The test data directory contains a csv called testdata.csv.
 This is the source document that a merkle tree can be generated on.
 As you can see we can easily add more rows to add users and more columns to add more incentive tokens.